malcain/Second-Wind/README-LICENSE.md

 - IN005 for permission to use and build upon his facewear/headgear assets from MadArma mod: https://steamcommunity.com/sharedfiles/filedetails/?id=815962700
 - Lythium team for permission to work with custom skybox.

-Thank you guys, you will never be forgotten.
+Thank you!! you won't be forgotten.

 Some A3 community heroes who cannot stay unmentioned:
 - KillzoneKid for his helpful tutorials and all the knowledge he shared with community.